 Even with all the necessary firewalls and security architecture in place, an attacker can use the possibility of a bug in our software to inject a code.
 For example, PHP code that can start a remote shell and even without privilege escalation find a way to do what they ought not to do.

 Since we are talking about having hosting applications in outside-facing servers we should realize that we are going to be dealing with the security of the operating system.
 Thus, SELinux has to be in the picture.
 What we would need to be able to take the scenario given above is

 - Make you have an appreciation of SElinux

-- Show you how check Directory and Index File Security Context
+- Show you how check and locate directory and Index File Security Context

 - Restore the appropriate Security Context to the API Directory

 SELinux is Security-Enhanced Linux.
-SELinux is the way to go about security when it comes to Linux operating systems.
-A user’s file or process access is granted or denied by SELinux.
+Furthermore, SELinux is the way to go about security when it comes to Linux operating systems.
+SELinux grants or denies a user access to a file or process.
 Ports, files, and processes are labeled with an SELinux context.

 The thing that should come to your mind when you think of denial and you have SELinux in place

 1. You have a labelling problem 2.
 Something has been configured in a way that is not the default and SElinux is not aware of it 3.
 Application or SElinux has bugs that have not been taken care of 4.
 You have been compromised

 Every process in Linux has a label not just that, every file, directory, system object has a label, and lastly, policy rules control access between labeled processes and labeled objects.
 Another labeling system in Linux is discretionary access control -owner of a file, group of a file, and permission flags.